VarunGaneshan/Learn_Cocotb/README.md

 # Learning Journey

 cocotb is a coroutine-based co-simulation library for writing Verilog test benches in Python.
-All you need is Python, gnu make and a hdl simulator(iverilog in my case).
+All you need is Python, gnu make and a hdl simulator.

-- Hello world.
-OR Gate.
+- Hello world - OR Gate
 - Interfaces
 - Randomization
 - Drivers